lundegaard/redux-tools/docs/tutorial/02-namespacing.md

 Because our counter was mounted three times, there are three instances of our reducers injected as well, each with a different namespace.
 If an action has a different namespace than the reducer's, **it will be ignored**.

+!> Avoid using multiple namespaces within a single widget or module.

 Using the `namespace` prop is pretty simple, but it doesn't scale well if you need to use `withReducers` deeper in the React component tree.
 That's when the namespace provider comes in handy.

-## Namespace Provider
+## The Namespace Provider

-There are essentially three approaches to using this component:
+There are two approaches to using this component, let's start with the simpler one.

-1. You do not need to handle namespacing at all.

-   - Don't use this component.

-2. You are able to access the current namespace using React context from anywhere inside a widget and you are using a single virtual DOM for all widgets.

-   - You can wrap the entire application in a single `<Provider useNamespace={useNamespace}>` component and you are done!
-This is the approach that should be used e.g. with React Union.

-3. You are not using a single virtual DOM or you cannot reliably access the namespace from a nested component.

-   - You should resort to wrapping each widget separately by using `<Provider namespace={namespace}>` instead.
-This is the go-to approach if you are rendering the widgets manually.
+Wrap each widget separately via a `<Provider namespace={namespace} />` element.
+This is the go-to approach if you are rendering the widgets manually or if the widgets do not share a common React tree, i.e. they are rendered using multiple `ReactDOM.render` calls.

 ```js
 import { Provider } from '@redux-tools/reducers-react';